Orion98MC/hoster/README.md

 ## Features

-Sometimes it's useful to load a feature inside a service.
-But have them attached when you decide to.
+Sometimes it's useful to load a *feature* inside a service.
+But have it attached when you decide to.

 So you load features juste like any other service but with a + (plus) sign in front of their mount point like this: